brettz9/webappfind/README.md

 Only windows with the URI approved by the process detailed above can successfully save such messages (and only for the supplied file).

-# Rationale for filetypes.json design
+## Rationale for filetypes.json design

-Although there may be some advantages to storing meta-data at the individual file level, I did not see a very convenient way in which Windows would allow the addition of arbitary meta-data which Firefox could easily query.
+Although there may be some advantages to storing meta-data at the individual file level, I did not see a very convenient way in which Windows would allow the addition of arbitary meta-data which Firefox could easily query (Windows does not appear to offer arbitrary addition and editing of properties though programs, e.g., TortoiseGit, appear to be able to overlay the properties and are aware of file-level metadata while adding their own).
 Having a JSON file would allow developers to add some type configuration (beyond the more generic info detectable by a file extension) within the directory containing the data files.

 The "fileMatches" array is an array of arrays in order to ensure matches occur in reliable order across systems (since ECMAScript does not guarantee iteration order across implementations).
 Other fields are keyed to type name (noting that these must all be lower-case ASCII letters since web protocols only allow these to work after the "web+").